Aeztrest/BlockSign/README.md

 📱 Wallet Integration

-Pera Wallet setup with Testnet.
+Lute Wallet setup with Testnet.

 Users can connect, sign, and broadcast transactions seamlessly.